-Special training is required to perform ETS surgery, which is a "purely elective procedure," Dr. Burrows notes.
+Special training is required to perform ETS surgery, which is an elective procedure.
 Side effects include so-called compensatory sweating, meaning patients develop excessive sweating in a body region previously unaffected.
 Life-threatening complications, while rare, can also result.

-When successful, which is typically the case, hyperhidrosis surgery "revolutionizes" patients' lives, and Drs.
-Burrows often receives feedback from this greatly appreciative group.
+When successful, which is typically the case, hyperhidrosis surgery "revolutionizes" patients' lives.

 Appointments can be made by calling 410-328-6366.